List of Elfen Lied characters: Kurama

 In a flashback to several years earlier, upon seeing that his newborn daughter is a diclonius, Kurama suddenly remembers an encounter a year earlier at the facility where an escaped diclonius placed one of her vectors inside his head and the head of a colleague.
-Although neither of the men is apparently harmed by this action (and it is largely forgotten), the colleague's daughter is also born as a diclonius several months before Mariko (Kurama decides to kill his colleague's daughter himself).
+Although neither of the men is apparently harmed by this action (and it is largely forgotten), the colleague's daughter is also born as a diclonius a week before Mariko (Kurama decides to euthanize his colleague's daughter himself).
 Upon seeing Mariko, Kurama then realizes that the virus that causes diclonius births is spread through the vectors, thus solving the mystery (until that point) as to why the number of diclonius births was continuing to increase.
 It is also revealed that Kurama's wife died of complications from the birth only because she frantically tried to stop Kurama from strangling Mariko in her cradle, and that after watching his wife die in his arms, Kurama decided to honour his wife's last wish by letting Mariko live.

-Lucy carries a deep hatred toward Kurama, stemming from his failure to save Aiko Takada.
-However, she states that she will not kill him but will instead kill everyone that he cares about.
+Lucy carries a deep hatred toward Kurama, stemming from his failure to save Aiko Takada, who was shot after protecting Lucy from a bullet.
+However, she states that she will not kill him but will instead kill everyone that he cares about to make him try the same pain.